Differential Evolution Optimization Example in Python

 Differential Evolution implementation

-We'll use differential_evolution() function to find the minimum of a given function.
+SciPy provides the differential_evolution() function for implementing differential evolution, and we'll use it to find the minimum of a given function in this tutorial.
 The function requires search bounds and callable objective function.
 We'll define function without changing the formula above.

 # define function